RoraKim/Homework/0119/workshop.md

 def all_list_sum(a):
     total = 0
     for i in a:
-        for j in in i:
+        for j in i:
             total += j
     return total
 ```